NiteshBharadwaj/part-affinity/Readme.md

 Design choices at this stage are i) Width of part affinity field ii) Heatmap std. iii) Choosing the parts for PAF iv) PAF magnitude (smooth/rigid) v) Handling crowded/unannotated joints.
 Due to differences in scale of the persons across dataset, these choices play an important role during training.
 Original paper uses constant PAF with a single part width for all joints across dataset.
 But this can introduce a lot of noise to the data.
 Alternate design choices are exposed in this implementation while keeping the original choices as default.

 ## NN Model:
-Original paper uses first 10 layers from VGG-19 as feature extractor followed by 7 heatmap/paf regression stages with intermediate supervision at each stage.
-Stacked hourglass and Resnet 50 are also explored in this implementation to replace VGG19.
-Model can be switched using ```-model``` hook.
+The paper uses first 10 layers from VGG-19 as feature extractor followed by 7 heatmap/paf regression stages with intermediate supervision at each stage.
+The same is implemented here.

 ## Training and Testing: